Kernel Extended Attributes

 Setting a Kernel Extended Attribute

-To set a Kernel EA the caller must also set the IRP_MN_KERNEL_CALL value in the MinorFunction field of the IRP (I/O request packet).
-Since the only way to set this field is by generating a custom IRP, the routine FsRtlSetKernelEaFile has been exported from the FsRtl package as a support function to set up a Kernel EA.
+To set a Kernel EA, the caller must also set the IRP_MN_KERNEL_CALL value in the MinorFunction field of the IRP (I/O request packet).
+Since the only way to set this field is by generating a custom IRP, the routine FsRtlSetKernelEaFile is the support function to set up a Kernel EA.

 Querying an Extended Attribute

-Querying the EA’s on a file from user mode will return both normal and Kernel EA’s.
-They are returned to user mode to minimize any application compatibility issues.
-The normal ZwQueryEaFile and FltQueryEaFile operations will return both normal and kernel EA's from both user and kernel modes.
+Querying the EAs on a file from user mode returns both normal and Kernel EAs.
+They're returned to user mode to minimize any application compatibility issues.
+The normal ZwQueryEaFile and FltQueryEaFile operations return both normal and kernel EAs from both user and kernel modes.

-When only a FileObject is available, using FsRtlQueryKernelEaFile may be more convenient for use to query for Kernel EA's from kernel mode.
+When only a FileObject is available, using FsRtlQueryKernelEaFile might be more convenient to query for Kernel EAs from kernel mode.

 Querying Update Sequence Number Journal Information